csinocruz/pretty-tutu-torials/light-bulb/README.md

 6. Create a button that says ON
 7. Add an id attribute to your ON button.
 For example, id="on-button"
-8. Create another button that says OFF, then add an id attribute to your OFF button ✔️ Check in with me :skull:
+8. Create another button that says OFF, then add an id attribute to your OFF button

+✔️ Check in with me 💀
-## The Brains :brain:
+## The Brains 🧠
 Click [here](https://cdn-images-1.medium.com/max/1600/1*yXJWX1VfK1e3-lm43NJHhA.png) for slide
 ### Part 1
 Link your script.js to your html document